cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: Involving or committing sacrilege.
 | Usage: It seems sacrilegious to say this, but it’s really not that great a movie.
 |
+| piety 虔诚
+| Definition: the state of having or showing a deep respect for somebody or something, especially for God and religion; the state of being pious.
+| Usage: Act of piety and charity.
+|
 | begrime
 | Definition: make soiled, filthy or dirty.
 | Usage: Paint flaking from begrimed walls.